-Many people find walking and running uncomfortable and complain that it feels like there is a small stone underneath their foot.
+Many people find walking and running uncomfortable with a Mortons neuroma and complain that it feels like there is a small stone underneath their foot.

 This may be due to other foot problems such as bunions, hammertoe and flat feet or wearing tight or high-heeled shoes.

 Treatment consists of rest, painkillers, injections, orthotics (shoe insoles) and occasionally surgery.

 A Mortons neuroma is a benign growth or thickening in the tissue surrounding the nerve, which irritates and compresses the nerve.